Skip to main content

 (C) At the end of each calendar quarter in which any event occurs that "materially affects the accuracy of the information contained in any declaration previously filed."

-The Byrd Amendment is incumbent on all contractors doing business with the FDIC Legal Division, though it typically has greater application to law firms.
-All law firms or other businesses (hereinafter, “Contractor”) that receive a contract to provide legal services to the FDIC on a matter for which the Contractor has been or is expected to be paid $100,000 (fees and expenses) or more, must complete and return the FDIC Certification Form 3700/04A (“Certification Form”).
-On the Certification Form, Contractor certifies whether it has made any payment or has agreed to make any payment prohibited by the Byrd Amendment.
-Depending on the answers contained in the Certification Form, Contractor may be required to complete and submit the Disclosure of Lobbying Activities (Standard Form LLL) (“Disclosure Form”).
-Generally, Contractor completes the Disclosure Form only if Contractor has engaged in lobbying activities as defined in the Byrd Amendment.
+The Byrd Amendment is applicable to all legal service providers doing business with the FDIC Legal Division, though it typically has greater application to law firms than to non-law firm vendors.
+All law firms or other businesses (hereinafter, the “Contractor”) that receive a legal referral to provide legal services to the FDIC on a matter exceeding $100,000 (fees and expenses) must complete and return a Byrd Amendment Anti-Lobbying Certification (the “Certification”) to the FDIC.
+By accepting a legal referral (the referral that incorporates the Certification), Contractor certifies whether it has made any payment or has agreed to make any payment prohibited by the Byrd Amendment.

-If Contractor has not previously filed a Certification or Disclosure Form, then Contractor must file the appropriate form(s) with the FDIC within 20 days from the date of the engagement.
+If the Contractor has not previously filed a Certification or Disclosure Form, then the Contractor must file the appropriate form(s) with the FDIC within 20 days from the date of the engagement.
 Contractors who have previously filed a Certification or Disclosure Form have a continuing duty to update the filing, pursuant to the Byrd Amendment.
-If Contractor does not deliver amended Certification or Disclosure Forms when required by the Byrd Amendment, then the FDIC assumes that no event materially affecting the accuracy of a previous Certification or Disclosure Form has occurred.
+If the Contractor does not deliver amended Certification or Disclosure Forms when required by the Byrd Amendment, then the FDIC assumes that no event materially affecting the accuracy of a previous Certification or Disclosure Form has occurred.

-Last Updated: October 25, 2023
+Last Updated: October 20, 2025